OctopusDeploy/docs/docs/deploying-applications/certificates/tomcat-certificate-import.md

 ### Tomcat Certificate Options

-A number of optional settings around how the certificate is created are defined in `Tomcat Certificate Options` section.
+A number of optional settings around how the certificate is created are defined in the `Tomcat Certificate Options` section.
 These options differ depending on the SSL implementation that was selected.

 The JSSE SSL implementations of BIO, NIO and NIO2 rely on a Java keystore file.
 The APR implementation uses a certificate file and a PEM private key file.